treban/docker-pimatic/README.md

 ### Run the container

-docker run -i -t -P -v /path-to-data-on-host:/data treban/pimatic
+docker run \
+   -it \
+   --networkmode=host \
+   -v /data-path:/data \
+   --device=/dev/ttyUSB0 \
+   treban/pimatic

+You can specify a device for homeduino or some other usb devices.

 The container needs a mounted volume in /data.
 In this folder must be placed the config.json and the sql database.